SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Red Blood Cells I Laboratory Investigation & Classification of Anemias, RBC Production_Rinker.md

 extracellular gametocytes - banana shaped ; mature

-autoimmune hemolytic anemias
+autoimmune hemolytic anemias - ==normochromic, normocytic anemia with increased spherocytes.== - can most likely be after an illness!
 - phagocytosis by macrophages in the reticuloendothelial systems....
 - peripheral blood - microspherocytes; fc receptors bind to the antibodies + eat it + remove sme of the rbc membrane, which reseals into the microspherocyte
 - **direct antigobulin test - DAT/coombs test positive.**
 	- basically wash and remove the rbcs, just has the floating proteins then id with monoclonal antibodies against igg and complements
-- microspherocytes!! similar to different causes of extravascular hemolysis
 - warm rxns - antibodies igG usually react to rbcs at room temp, opsonized by autoantibodies and cleared by spleen reticuloendothelial cells - extravasc hemolysis
 	- causes - idiopathic, sle, b-cell lymphomas, or drug induced. like methyldopa, penicillin, quinidine? hugee thing on immune complexes
 	- splenomegaly seen too